saviogl/saviogl.github.io/_posts/2016-01-20-unix-overview-for-macosx-users-part-II.markdown

 {% endhighlight %}

 ##The ***touch*** command
 The *touch* command is the easiest way to create new, empty files.
-It's also vastly used as a way to update the ***timestamps*** (i.e., dates and times of the most recent access and modification) on existing files and directories.
+It's also widely used as a way to update the ***timestamps*** (i.e., dates and times of the most recent access and modification) on existing files and directories.

 To create a file simply execute the *touch* command followed by a file's name:
 {% highlight bash %}